Kim Kardashian Allegedly ‘Disappointed’ With Surrogate’s Birthing Plans, Worried She Might Miss Baby’s Birth

 The fact that the location is quite inconvenient for them reportedly makes Kim and Kanye “annoyed.”
 There were even claims that the couple was worried they will miss the birth completely.

-If the surrogate did give birth to her chosen hospital, Kim and Kanye “will have to go to San Diego around the due-date time and just wait,” which basically put their lives on hold.
+If the surrogate did give birth in her chosen hospital, Kim and Kanye “will have to go to San Diego around the due-date time and just wait,” which basically put their lives on hold.

 Previously, Kim Kardashian admitted that she finds surrogacy more difficult than actually being pregnant herself.
 The Keeping Up With The Kardashians star pointed out that having a surrogate carrying her baby is harder simply because she is not really in control.